slidevjs/slidev/docs/guide/syntax.md

 ### Chemical equations

-To enable the redering of chemical equations, the [mhchem](https://github.com/KaTeX/KaTeX/tree/main/contrib/mhchem) KaTeX extension needs to be loaded.
+To enable the rendering of chemical equations, the [mhchem](https://github.com/KaTeX/KaTeX/tree/main/contrib/mhchem) KaTeX extension needs to be loaded.

 Create `vite.config.ts` with the following content: